best southern biscuits

 Ingredients

-• 3 cups all-purpose flour
+• 2 cups all-purpose flour

-• 1 tablespoon baking powder
+• 1 Tablespoons baking powder

-• 1/4 teaspoon baking soda
+• 1/2 teaspoon baking soda

-• 1 cup unsalted butter, cold and cubed
+• 3/4 cup unsalted butter cold and cubed into 1 inch pieces

-• 4 Tablespoons Sugar
+• 3 Tablespoons Sugar

-Bare with me here; I’m going to share a technique that will give you sky-high and flaky biscuits.
+6. Roll out the Dough: Put the dough on your workspace and use your hands (flour them) to pat the dough into a rectangle.
+Bare with me here; I'm going to share a technique that will give you sky-high and flaky biscuits.
+(You can skip this part and cut the biscuits).
 For years, I wondered how this was done, so here we go….Once you have patted your dough into a rectangle, take the short ends and bring them together in the middle.
 Pat the dough into a rectangle again, and fold the short ends; repeat this step 6 more times.

 7. Use a floured biscuit cutter to cut out biscuits.